6 Journal Prompts to Make Leaving Your Comfort Zone Easier Than Ever

 Your relationships, habits, thoughts, needs, and wants will all change as well.

-Sometimes you’ll feel so weird and confused you’ll think you’re going crazy.
+Sometimes you’ll feel so weird and confused that you’ll think you’re going crazy.
 You will even be tempted to go back to that little room.

 You might even think of ways to make that little room even more secure.
 Maybe you'll figure out how to lock the doors or build walls over them.